 - Suicidal thoughts

 - Job or relationship challenges

-Women veterans who face sexism, molestation, gender-based violence, rape and other types of sexual assault can also suffer Post-Traumatic Stress Disorder and other side effects of such experiences.
-As mentioned above, coping can include harmful chemicals that seem to take the pain away.
+Women veterans who face sexism, molestation, gender-based violence, rape, and other types of sexual assault can also experience symptoms of Post-Traumatic Stress Disorder.
+As mentioned above, unhealthy coping can include harmful chemicals in an effort to take the pain away.

 Approximately 23% of female veterans have been victims of such types of assault from both known and unknown assailants.
 Furthermore, the Journal of Dual Diagnosis states, “Post-Traumatic Stress Disorder has emerged as one of the most common forms of psychopathology among the 1.7 million military personnel deployed to the Middle East.”
 In response to these numbers, there have been many reports of alcohol abuse and prescription painkiller abuse in the same communities to help veterans cope.

 When people battling a challenging mental or emotional condition like PTSD, he or she can cope in healthy or unhealthy methods, hence alcohol abuse being prevalent in some veteran communities.
-Substance abuse like alcoholism has been an unfortunate reality for veterans who have battled trauma.
-Alcohol for example is one sought out substance that many have used to depress anxious nerves.
-When individuals battling trauma or challenging mental health conditions use a chemical and become addicted, it becomes a co-morbid disorder.
+Substance abuse like alcoholism has been an unfortunate reality for veterans trying to manage the symptoms of trauma.
+Alcohol for example is one sought out substance that may be used to depress anxious nerves.
+When individuals battling trauma or challenging mental health conditions use a chemical and become addicted, it becomes a co-morbid or co-occurring disorder.

 - Drinking to escape feelings of stress or depression.